ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  - `--distribution=block:block` Allocate processes to cores in a sequential fashion

-For example, to place 32 processes per node and have 1 process per 4-core block (corresponding to a *core complex* that shares an L3 cache), you would set:
+For example, to place 32 processes per node and have 1 process per 4-core block (corresponding to a CCX, *Core CompleX*, that shares an L3 cache), you would set:

  - `--ntasks-per-node=32` Place 32 processes on each node
  - `--cpus-per-task=4` Set a stride of 4 cores between each placed process